Prapthi564/ai-in-a-day/01-aml-model-training/01-aml-model-training-new-v2.md

    ![Locate the completed experiment ](media/ml-job.png)

 2. You will navigate to the experiment details page, where you should see the list of experiment runs.
 Locate the first run **(1)** listed here, which has the status **Completed**.
+Sometimes it may take around `15–30` minutes for the status to change to `Completed`.
+Even if the job is still showing as `Running`, you can click on the job name and proceed with the steps mentioned below.

    ![Locate the completed AutoML run](media/e1t6p2.png)